NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-07-20-july-sprint.md

 ## [WCMSFEQ-1070] CTListing loading before Common.js

 To preserve order of execution, CTListing needs to be set to defer.
-In addition, the picturefill polyfill which is currently loaded from a CDN will be required directly by CTListing to lessen http requests.
-This is a change to the velocity templates: DynamicTrialListingPageDesc.vm and TrialListingPageDesc.vm, as well as CTlistingPage.js.
+This is a change to the velocity templates: DynamicTrialListingPageDesc.vm and TrialListingPageDesc.vm.